8.70 INSPECTOR'S GUIDE ‑ ASPHALT PAVING & RESURFACING

 Additional Requirements for Winter Shutdown

-Are all cold in-place recycled surfaces covered with at least on full lift of HMA (Specification 2318.03, J)?
+Are all cold in-place recycled surfaces covered with at least on full lift of asphalt (Specification 2318.03, J)?

 Are temporary runouts properly constructed, with length of runout appropriate for lift thickness, and located adjacent to one another (Specification 2303.03, C, 6)?